gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 * **ucm device**

-    Defines active jacks of an ALSA device, e.g. "Speaker" or "Headset".
+    Defines configuration of active inputs and outputs of an ALSA device, e.g. "Speaker" or "Headset".
 Available UCM devices are defined by currently active UCM verb.
 Zero or multiple UCM devices may be active at the same time.

 A combination of one UCM verb, zero or multiple UCM modifiers, and one or multiple UCM devices define what ALSA device to use and how to configure its mixer elements.